Q1: I am planning to major in the biological sciences (biology, biochemistry, etc.) What biology course should I take, and when? Answer

 Q3: Why should I take chemistry right away?

 A4: All biology courses (except 3201y) count toward the science requirement.
-BIOL W3208 (Introduction to Evolutionary Biology) has no prerequisites and is suitable for both scientists & nonscientists.
-EEEB W2001 (Environmental Biology I) is also suitable for some nonscientists and can be used for the science requirement with prior approval of the instructor.
+Unfortunately, most are not suitable for most nonscience majors.
+There is one biology course in the dept that is designed entirely for nonscientists: Bio UN1130y, Genes and Development.
+We hope to add more in the near future.
+EEEB W2001 (Environmental Biology I) is suitable for some nonscientists and can be used for the science requirement with prior approval of the instructor.

 Return to Questions